Grasscutters/Grasscutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please carefully read the [Contributing note](https://github.com/Grasscutters/Grasscutter/blob/stable/CONTRIBUTING.md) and [Code of conduct](https://github.com/Grasscutters/Grasscutter/blob/development/CODE_OF_CONDUCT.md) before making any pull requests.
-And, **Do not make a pull request to merge into stable unless it is a hotfix.
-Use the development branch instead.**

 ## Issues fixed by this PR

 <!--- Put the links of issues that may be fixed by this PR here (if any). -->